• Home

 If you are making a handmade blanket for someone who lives in a retirement residence, or nursing home, be sure to include the care instructions for the finished throw with your gift.
 For example, for Grandma’s Lap Blanket the Caron Big Cakes Yarn I used is machine washable and dryable; so the finished lap blanket can be washed just like her other clothing items.
 This is a durable and warm blanket, which will stand up to daily use.
 Different washing instructions would be needed for cotton blankets and for wool blankets and the home may not be able to accommodate those cleaning requests.

 The pattern is very easy to modify to any size using the stitch multiple.
-If you are beginning with a starting chain row you will need to crochet a multiple of 2 stitches plus 2.
+If you are beginning with a starting chain row you will need to chain a multiple of 2 stitches.
 If you are working within an established pattern and just adding a section, or if you are making something and you are working a foundation row of single crochet stitches instead of the beginning chain row, you need to work a multiple of 2 stitches plus 1.
 For other blanket sizes that you can make, include throw blankets and kids blankets please see this post: Common Blanket and Afghan Sizes

 Supplies

-• Hook: 5 mm (H) Furls Streamline Wood (ebony)
+- Crochet Hook: 5 mm (H) Furls Lime Odyssey. (affiliate link)

 Difficulty Level